pulumi/foundational-training/module-16-advance-cicd/README.md

 ### 📚 Concepts

-*Cloud compliance* refers to the process of ensuring that cloud-based systems, services, and data storage adhere to relevant laws, regulations, standards, and best practices governing security, privacy, and data protection.
+*Cloud compliance* refers to ensuring that cloud-based systems, services, and data storage adhere to relevant laws, regulations, standards, and best practices governing security, privacy, and data protection.

-*Policy as Code* involves codifying policy definitions, which allows for their automated enforcement and evaluation within various stages of IT operations and development pipelines.
+*Policy as Code* involves codifying policy definitions, allowing for automated enforcement and evaluation within various stages of IT operations and development pipelines.
 This method leverages version control systems, automation tools, and continuous integration/continuous deployment (CI/CD) pipelines to ensure that policies governing security, compliance, resource usage, and access controls are consistently applied across the entire ecosystem.

-*Built-in packs* bundle compliance policies that are easily extendable with the aim to speed up development and ensure best practices from day one.
+*Built-in packs* bundle compliance policies that are easily extendable to speed up development and ensure best practices from day one.

 ---